infiniflow/ragflow/README.md

 ## 🎬 Get Started

 ### 📝Prerequisites
 - CPU >= 2 cores
-- RAM >= 8GB
+- RAM >= 8 GB

 Then, you need to check the following command:
 ```bash
 121:/ragflow# sysctl vm.max_map_count
 vm.max_map_count = 262144
 ```
-If **vm.max_map_count** is not larger  than 65535:
+If **vm.max_map_count** is not greater  than 65535:
 ```bash
 121:/ragflow# sudo sysctl -w vm.max_map_count=262144
 ```
-However, this change is not persistent and will be reset after a system reboot.
-To make the change permanent, you need to update **/etc/sysctl.conf**, adding or updating the following line:
+Note that this change is reset after a system reboot.
+To render your change permanent, add or update the following line in **/etc/sysctl.conf**:

 ```bash
 vm.max_map_count=262144